How Much Does a Mini-Split Cost?

 • Sunrooms.

-• Areas you don’t visit very frequently.
+• Spaces you don’t visit very regularly.

 • Spaces with hot and cold spots.